 This reconsideration comprises two branches: scholarly research, funded by the American Battlefield Protection Program of the National Park Service, examining the contested ground, the fields of battle; and public forums, funded by the North Dakota Humanities Council, discussing the meaning and significance of the Dakota War, historically and in our lives today.

-Program Study Guide
+Dakota Discussion Program Guide

 Tamara St. John (archivist, Sisseton Wahpeton Oyate), presenter